larralapid/techplug.solutions/README.md

 Add new section with specific `type` in `Linkdata.js`.
 Then copy `LinkSection` Code to create new section in `WebLinks.js` file.
 Make sure to create get data of that section as well.

-## SEO
-Already added `next-seo`.
-All you have to do is `update next-seo.config.js` file.
-Make sure to add direct link of `preview.jpg`file, like - `https://vjy.me/preview.jpg`.

-## Google Analytics
-In Vercel, you can set this by going to your project, then Settings and finally [Environments Variables](https://vercel.com/docs/concepts/projects/environment-variables).
-To get GA 4 code `G-ZXX0000XXX` follow [these steps ](https://support.google.com/analytics/answer/9304153?hl=en)

-## Custom Domain
-By default vercel give you a subdomain with your project name like - [nxtlnk.vercel.app](https:nxtlnk.vercel.app).
-But you can add own domain.

-Vercel/Netlify give you option to add any domain to the deployed project like [vjy.me/lnk](https://vjy.me/lnk) or [nxtlnk.xyz](https://nxtlnk.xyz).
-All you have to do is follow official [Vercel documentaion](https://vercel.com/docs/concepts/projects/domains/add-a-domain) or [Netlify Documentaion](https://www.netlify.com/blog/2021/12/20/how-to-add-custom-domains-to-netlify-sites/)

-## Favicon
-Create a `favicon.ico` file and place inside `public` folder.
-I use [favicon.io](https://favicon.io/favicon-converter/)